 Old Blue was Jake’s 1960 Ford F-100.
 It looked pretty good for an antique, except that the bed was rusted.
 It was a piece of junk, but for Homecoming Week, it was perfect as the bed was used for transporting additional people, as well as coolers, to the battlegrounds.
 The kid behind the wheel- Jake, was the dumb guy in the group.
 Every group has one.
 Picture Steve Stiffler, but dumber.

 At about 3:00, David and Jake were taking a knee with the team.
 It was the end of practice, so as always, the coaches were giving speeches.
 Coach Lassiter liked to mix his Copenhagen with his chewing gum.
-The combination of dip-spit mixed with saliva resulted in a tobacco spittle that went flying everywhere when he got excited.
+The combination of dip-spit and additional saliva from the gum resulted in tobacco flying everywhere.
 This practice, he was screaming like a lunatic, spitting pieces of chewing tobacco all over the place, so that it landed on the helmets of the players on the first row in front of him.